Questions & Answers for Liquor Permittees (during COVID-19 pandemic)

 Is the restaurant/bar ‘off-sale’ change just effective for the pandemic period?

-Yes.
 This change is now in effect and will apply during the COVID-19 pandemic period.
-As you can appreciate, information relating to COVID-19 continues to change rapidly.
+Information relating to COVID-19 continues to change.
 Any further changes that may occur will be communicated to permittees.

 Do bars/restaurants have to track alcohol ‘take out’ services differently than my usual alcohol sales?